doncandela/mgah/mgah.md

   It can be seen that the inter-rank communication speed is about 9 GB/s for messages size 65 kB - 4 MB, and slower for messages outside this range.

 #### A more elaborate MPI program: `boxpct.py` with the `dem21` package<a id="boxpct-dem21"></a>

+**TODO** Run bigger sim on candela-21 for speed comparison with Unity

 Here we use the discrete-element-method (DEM) simulation package **`dem21`**  (not publically available) as an example of a much more elaborate MPI program.
 It is assumed that OpenMPI has been installed on the PC as [described above](#install-openmpi).